Case Interview Practice

 Practice drills

-• Conduct peer mock interviews for feedback.
+• Conduct mock interviews focusing on market entry cases.

 Case-specific AI interview walkthrough preview